Diamond Quality Buying Guide

 Jane loves sourcing and working with unusual diamonds for the GILD collection.
 From salt a pepper to champagne to classic white, she wants to highlight the unique nature of each of the diamonds.
-She loves and appreciates beauty in the perfectly imperfect and we want to help give you as much information about diamonds and the process in order to help inform you as you make this important decision.
+She loves and appreciates beauty in the perfectly imperfect.
+With this diamond quality buying guide, we want to help give you as much information about diamonds and the process in order to help inform you as you make this important decision.

 ‘The 4Cs’ are the industry standard for grading your classic white diamond.